• Skip to main content

 • Pre-heat oven at 400°F

-• Original crack potatoes recipe uses store bought frozen potato hash brown.
-It’s quick and easy to put together with store bought hash browns.
+• Usually frozen potato hash brown is used to make this recipe.
+It’s quick and easy to put together with store-bought hash browns.
 If you can’t get frozen hash browns use fresh potatoes.
 It works too.

-• Fresh potatoes steps – scrub potatoes and rinse it clean.
+• Scrub potatoes and rinse them clean.
 Pat dry with kitchen towel.
 Cut into small cubes.
 It’s up to you to peel the skin or it as it is.
 I prefer it with the skin.

 Russet potatoes are best; red potatoes work too.

-• I cook bacon.
-Cut into small cubes and cook in a pan until crispy.
+• Cut bacon into small cubes and cook in a pan until crispy.
 Reserve bacon fat and use it to cook potatoes instead of butter for added richness and taste.
 If you don’t want to use bacon fat, use butter.

-• Meanwhile in another bowl mix ranch seasoning, pinch of salt and pepper, sour cream, 1 cup shredded cheddar cheese and half the quantity bacon.
+• Meanwhile in another bowl mix ranch seasoning, a pinch of salt and pepper, sour cream, 1 cup shredded cheddar cheese, and half the quantity of bacon.
 Mix well.

-• Heat in oven for 5 – 7 minutes or until cheese is melted hot and bubbly.
+• Sprinkle the remaining 1 cup of cheddar cheese on top and the remaining bacon.
+Bake in the oven for 5 – 7 minutes or until cheese is melted hot and bubbly.

-• Garnish with fresh green onions and serve immediately.
+• Remove from oven.
+Garnish with fresh green onions and serve immediately.

 Video